Your Arthritis Pain Information Resource About

 Chronic Rheumatoid Arthritis & Severe Rheumatoid Arthritis...

+which is a good date to start on the long and winding road getting arthritis pain relief...
 Our mission is providing Chronic and "Severe Rheumatoid Arthritis" & "Moderate Rheumatoid Arthritis" or "Mild Rheumatoid Arthritis" pain relief information to all arthritic pain sufferers seeking arthritis pain relief, including the most serious form of rheumatoid arthritis, which is severe pain caused by a Severe-Rheumatoid-Arthritis medical condition...

 Our Arthritis tip-of-the-day involves regular swimming or water-walking, which can greatly help arthritis pain and sometimes basically cure your arthritis condition, that's assuming the water exercise is done over a long-term and on a regular basis.
-We personally suggest 1-hour per day, 6-days a week, with 1 day of rest...
+We personally suggest 1-hour per day, 6-days a week, with 1-day of rest...

-New Medical Device For Treating Severe Rheumatoid Arthritis.
-Covered By Medicare.
+New Medical Device For Treating Severe Rheumatoid Arthritis - Covered By Medicare

 Medicares' new expanded treatment options for Medicare recipients suffering from "severe rheumatoid arthritis" where conventional drug therapy treatment did not help the arthritis pain.

 An apheresis machine is used which is a device to remove selected blood constituents from whole blood.
 Blood is taken from the arthritis patient and plasma is divided from the blood cells.
-That plasma goes through the protein A column and gets re merged with the blood cells which are reintroduced into the Severe Rheumatoid Arthritis patient.
+That plasma goes thru protein A column and gets re merged with the blood cells which are reintroduced into the Severe Rheumatoid Arthritis patient.

 Since the early 1990s Medicare has covered protein-A-column therapy which is marketed under the trade name "Prosorba" as a treatment for Idiopathic Thrombocytopenia Purpura immune disorder (a less common medical condition vs severe rheumatoid arthritis), when other treatment options failed.
 The treatment approval extends Medicare coverage to some moderate to severe rheumatoid arthritis patients.